pingswept/micropropro/content/logistics/syllabus.md

 ## Honesty

-We take honesty very seriously.
-Not only are we required to report violations of academic integrity, we are glad to do so.
+I take honesty very seriously.
+Not only am I required to report violations of academic integrity, I am glad to do so.
 We are all fortunate to be at Tufts; there is no excuse for squandering that opportunity by representing someone else's work as your own.
 If you're unsure about the details, read the [Tufts Academic Integrity Policy](https://students.tufts.edu/student-affairs/student-life-policies/academic-integrity-policy).

 ## Accommodations for students with disabilities

 Tufts is committed to providing equal access and support to all qualified students through reasonable accommodations so that each student may fully participate in the Tufts experience.
 If you have a disability that requires accommodations, please email accessibility@tufts.edu or call 617-627-4539 to make an appointment to talk with a Student Accessibility Services representative about appropriate accommodations.

-Please be aware that accommodations cannot be enacted retroactively.
+Accommodations cannot be enacted retroactively.

+## Financial hardship

+Because this course is project-based, there will be some expenses for materials.
+You'll need to buy at least a Raspberry Pi microcontroller, plus pay for the fabrication of at least one printed circuit board.
+In all, I would expect a total cost on the order of $100.
+If this is a financial hardship for you, please DM/email/whatever me; I'll find a way to get you what you need.
+Nobody should find a way to pay $70,000 for Tufts, and then be held back because they're short $50.